José Antonio Primo de Rivera: Falangist leader

-Prior to general elections of February 16, 1936, Primo discussed with Gil-Robles the question of Falange joing CEDA-led electoral alliances.
+Prior to general elections of February 16, 1936, Primo discussed with Gil-Robles the question of Falange joining CEDA-led electoral alliances.
 He was offered 3 places, including the one in Salamanca which virtually guaranteed the mandate.
 However, Primo was not satisfied with the proposal, rejected it and decided that Falange candidates would run on their own.

 Primo fielded his personal candidature in 13 electoral districts, always as individual non-aligned Falange candidate.
 In total, he won 24,017 votes.
 He performed best in Cádiz (he was supported by 7,499 voters, it is 4.66% of all voters), followed by Cáceres (4,427; 2.30%), Valladolid (2,793; 2.15%), Madrid city (4,995; 1.20%), Seville city (942; 0.79%), Toledo (1,479; 0.67%), Huesca (260; 0.27%), Oviedo (818; 0.25%), Ciudad Real (269; 0.14%), Orense (141; 0.08%), La Coruña (217; 0.07%), Albacete (87; 0.06%), and Baleares (90; 0.06%).

 In Cuenca (where Primo did not run) the elections were initially declared invalid due to massive irregularities; they were to be repeated on May 3.
-This time the agreement with Gil-Robles was successfully concluded and Primo de Rivera was fielded on the list of a joint counter-revolutionary bloque.
+This time the agreement with Gil-Robles was successfully concluded and Primo de Rivera was fielded on the list of a joint counter-revolutionary bloc.
 At this point electoral authorities changed the original decision and declared that the Cuenca elections, scheduled for May, would not be repeated elections, but the second round of indecisive February 16 elections.
 The change rendered Primo's candidature invalid, as in the second round only candidates running in the first round were allowed to stand (in case of repeated elections an entirely new set of candidates was possible).
 Some scholars claim that the decision was taken exactly to prevent Primo from standing.
-Despite this, Primo did not withdraw (peculiarity of the electoral regime was that invalid candidates were allowed on the list).
+Despite this, Primo did not withdraw (unusually, according to the Spanish electoral law of the time, invalid candidates were allowed to remain on electoral lists, with votes for them discounted).
 There were 45,828 voters (44.38%) who supported Primo, even though most of them were probably aware that their votes would be discounted.

 Falange won only 0.1% of the vote; but the wave of instability which greeted the victory of the Popular Front—a left-wing coalition of anarchists, communists, socialists, liberal republicans like the radicals, and others—caused an influx of new members, and the minuscule party grew to more than 40,000 members by July.